-- 1. Each leg will begin with one player from each team going for the bull.
-The home team player will throw for the bull first, followed by the away team player.
-The home team will always Diddle first for every leg to determine which team shoots first. - 2.
-The team that throws closest to the bull will start the leg. - 3.
-In situations where the darts look as if they may be the same distance away from the bull (or it's too close to call) in which both of the shooting players cannot decide who won the Diddle, only the Chalker can make the decision on which dart is closest.
-If the Chalker themselves deem it too close to call, they can ask for a reshoot. - 4.
-The Chalker's ruling is final and verbal abuse will not be tolerated by the League.
-If there is a disagreement, the Chalker's ruling shall stand, and the dispute may be reported to the League.
-Captains of any Chalker who have been reported two or more times will be issued a warning to assure fairness and consistency moving forward. - 5.
-When the Chalker is in the position to decide who is closest because both players cannot agree on who won, no dart may be touched or moved by anyone.
+- 1. If a third leg is required in a regular season or playoff set, both teams must diddle to identify which team starts the leg.
+The home team will always diddle first, followed by the away team.
+The team that throws closest to the bull will start the leg. - 2.
+In the playoffs, both teams must also diddle in the first leg of a set.
+The winner of the diddle will start the first leg, with the loser throwing first in the second leg.
+The assigned home team will always diddle first. - 3.
+In situations where the darts look as if they may be the same distance away from the bull (or it's too close to call), in which both shooting players cannot decide who won the diddle, only a chalker can make the decision on which dart is closest.
+If a chalker deems it too close to call, they can request a reshoot. - 4.
+A chalker's ruling is final.
+The League will not tolerate any verbal abuse.
+If there is a disagreement, the chalker's ruling shall stand, and the dispute may be reported to the League.
+The captain of any chalker who has been reported two or more times will be issued a warning to ensure fairness and consistency moving forward. - 5.
+When a chalker is in a position to decide who is closest to the bull because both players cannot agree on who won, no dart may be touched or moved by anyone.
 If a player touches or moves the darts, that team will lose the diddle. - 6.
-For a reshoot, darts must remain on the board (except when a double bull is hit; refer to the Diddling section; pg.3, rule 10) with the player who threw the last dart in the tie going first.
+For a reshoot, darts must remain on the board (except when a double bull is hit; refer to the Diddling section; pg.2, rule 10) with the player who threw the last dart in the tie going first.
 If the second set of darts thrown is deemed a tie, the player who threw the last dart in the second tie will throw the first for the second reshoot at the bull.
-If all three sets of darts are deemed a tie, all darts are pulled from the board and the last player who threw a dart in the tie will throw first; the process will begin again with the players always alternating for who throws first in a reshoot. - 7.
-A dart anywhere in the board will count as a Diddle. - 8.
-If both players' darts end up in the outer bull (single bull), it is considered a tie regardless of how much closer one dart is to the inner bull (double bull) and both players must throw again. - 9.
-A dart that is not touching the board (i.e., bounces out, misses the board, or sticks into another dart) does not count and another dart may be thrown.
-If all three darts from a player miss the board, the other player wins the Diddle. - 10.
+If all three sets of darts are deemed a tie, all darts are pulled from the board, and the last player who threw a dart in the tie will throw first; the process will begin again with the players alternating between who throws first in a reshoot. - 7.
+A dart anywhere in the board will count as a diddle. - 8.
+If both players' darts end up in the outer bull (single bull), it is considered a tie, regardless of how much closer one dart is to the inner bull (double bull), and both players must throw again. - 9.
+A dart whose tip is not in the board (i.e., bounces out, misses the board, or sticks into another dart) does not count, and another dart may be thrown.
+If all three darts from a player miss the board, the other player wins the diddle. - 10.
 If the first player throws a center bull (double bull), the second player may ask the dart to be removed before their attempt.
-If the second player throws a center bull, the dart(s) shall be removed and both players will reshoot for the bull.
+If the second player throws a center bull, the dart(s) shall be removed, and both players will reshoot for the bull.